Three-body resonances in the $\varphi^4$ theory: Quantization Conditions

 Since the two-particle subsystem is not resonant, finding solutions of Eq.~\eqref{eq:luescher_qc} is straightforward.
 In contrast, the presence of a resonance in the three-particle spectrum could make the problem numerically unstable.
 To ameliorate this problem, we multiply the quantization conditions by the denominator of the three-body force.
 Thus, the quantization condition becomes

 Given the parametrizations in Eqs.~(\ref{eq:3bf-FVU/RFT}), the solution of the above quantization condition will give the predicted energy levels.
-This modified quantization conditions do not have a pole at $E=m_R$ for FVU or $m_R'$ for RFT.
+These modified quantization conditions do not have a pole at $E=m_R$ for FVU or $m_R'$ for RFT.
 However, in the case of $c_0$ or $c_0'$ equal to zero, they will both have roots, describing a three-particle system with constant three-body force, and one stable particle with no finite-volume effects and constant mass $m_R$ or $m_R'$.

 The final step involves extracting the parameters by performing a fit to the energy levels.
-This is the so-called ``spectrum method''.
+This is the so-called ``spectrum method'' see, e.g. Refs.~\cite{Morningstar:2017spu, Blanton:2021llb} .
 In our case, we simultaneously fit the two- and three-particle spectra, finding the values of the parameters $p_n$ such that the correlated $\chi^2$-function becomes minimal:

 Here $\tilde C$ is the covariance matrix of the lattice energy levels $E_{i}^\text{data}$ in the two- and three-particle spectrum.
 Moreover, $E_{i}(p_n)$ are the predicted energy levels obtained by solving the quantization conditions with the given parameters.